Vaccine against HPV (human papilloma virus)

 How is the vaccine given?

 The vaccine will be injected in your upper arm.
-Two doses are given, with a gap of at least six months in between.
+If you are under 15-years-old, two doses are given, with a gap of at least six months in between.
 Before vaccination, your school health nurse will ask if you are feeling well and if you have reacted to any other vaccines.
 Tell the nurse if you have any allergies, use medicines or have any other health problems.

 You can take the vaccine if you have a cold or are feeling slightly unwell.
 It is common to postpone vaccination if you are ill or have a fever over 38 degrees.